flytbase/flytdocs/source/docs/FlytPOD/Hardware_specifications.rst

 5. RGB LED
 ^^^^^^^^^^
 The RGB LED represents the vehicle state.

-.. .. image:: /_static/Images/rgbled.png
-.. 		:align: center
-.. 		:scale: 50%

 Below is a list of various color patterns along with the associated message/status.

+* Red Blink                    		 - Configuration Error
+* Red FastBlink while Arming       - Arming Error
-* Breathing Blue	  	   - Standby, ready to arm
+* Blue Breathing 									 - Standby, NO-GPS lock, ready to arm

-* Breathing Green                  - Standby and GPS / Px4flow ready, ready to arm

-* Breathing Red                    - Configuration Error

-* Solid Blue                       - Armed and No GPS lock / Px4flow poor quality
+* Blue Solid                       - Armed and No GPS lock / Px4flow poor quality
+* Green Breathing                  - Standby and GPS / Px4flow ready, ready to arm

-* Solid Green                      - Armed and GPS lock / Px4flow available
+* Green Solid                      - Armed and GPS lock / Px4flow available

-* Fast blink Red while Arming      - Arming Error
+* Amber Breathing                  - Vehicle shutdown/lockdown mode

-* During vehicle mode transition   - Successful
+During vehicle mode transition

-  (Fast green Blink for a second)
+* Green FastBlink for a second   			- Successful

-* During vehicle mode transition   - Transition failed (Fast Red Blink for a second)
+* Red FastBlink for a second   				- Transition failed

+Battery warnings

 * Amber Breathing / Solid          - Low battery warning
 * Red Breathing / Solid            - Critical battery warning

+Failsafe Mode Trigger

-* Breathing Purple                 - Fail safe
+* Purple Breathing                 - Vehicle in Fail safe mode

-* Breathing Amber                  - Vehicle shutdown/lockdown

 6. Programmable LEDs
 ^^^^^^^^^^^^^^^^^^^^

 The LEDs on the right side of the IO panel, marked 1 and 2 are User-programmable LEDs.
-Learn more `here. <http://api.flytbase.com>`_
+To control these LEDs via FlytAPIs, click `here. <http://api.flytbase.com>`_

 7. Gimbal
 ^^^^^^^^^

-FlytPOD provides a dedicated 4 PWM output channels for your Gimbal.
-Learn more `here. <http://api.flytbase.com>`_
+FlytPOD provides a dedicated 4 PWM output channels for your Gimbal with pins marked as 1, 2 and 3 are Roll, Pitch and Yaw respectively.
+To control your gimbal using FlytAPIs, click `here <http://api.flytbase.com>`_.

 8. Safety and Buzzer